LEOPARD GECKO CARE SHEET

 • Black Soldier Larvae: These bugs are relatively new to the reptile world.
 Studies so far state that they are a great source of calcium.
 Giving a few of these larvae here and there can be very beneficial to them!

 Do I need a calcium bowl?
 Depends on the gecko!
-I highly suggest leaving a small dish full of powder in a rescued gecko’s enclosure.
-Geckos who need calcium badly will eat it straight from the dish.
-However healthy geckos may also do this which leads to “armpit bubbles”.
+I highly suggest leaving a small dish full of powder in your gecko’s enclosure.
+Geckos who need more calcium will eat it straight from the dish.
+However, this easy access may lead to something called “armpit bubbles”.
 Under the front arms of your gecko, they begin storing the extra nutrients in large bubbles.
-In the wild, they do this to store up nutrients that may become unavailable.
-However, in captivity they just become overweight.
+In the wild, they use this to store nutrients that may become unavailable.
+However, in captivity they can become overweight.
 Whether your gecko should have a dish or not should be discussed with your exotic vet.

 HOW TO SEX: Thankfully it is very easy to tell if your gecko is a girl or a boy!
 Where the back legs meet, if there is a row of femoral pores, they are male, and if there is not, they are female!